playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 );
 ```

-Now we'll use this new component in our `File` component:
+Now, we'll use this new component in our `File` component:

 ```jsx
 // File.jsx